Building inspection – make an offer before or after your house inspection?

 Purchasing a house is a big decision.
 It really comes down to the conditions surrounding the contract when choosing the best time to do a house inspection.
 With this being said, the pros greatly outweigh the cons in most cases with a pre-purchase inspection.
 Making the decision to get your house inspected before making an offer will usually be your best bet!

 No matter if you decide to make an offer before or after you complete a house inspection, it’s important to remember that they are a vital part of the house purchasing experience.
 I promise it will be of use to you in the long run!
-Contact us today to get started and book your inspection.
+Contact us today and call Geoff on 0422228716 for FREE advice and click here to Book your Building and Pest Inspection Today.